gabrielmscampos/wgtunneld/README.md

 ## Overview

-`wgtunneld` is a two-part system (`wgtunneld-server` and `wgtunneld-client`) that uses **WireGuard** to create a secure tunnel between a **cloud VM with a static IP** and a **client running behind NAT or firewalls**.
+`wgtunneld` is a two-part system (`wgtunneld-server` and `wgtunneld-client`) that uses **WireGuard** to create a secure tunnel between a **cloud VM with a static public IP** and a **client running behind NAT or firewalls**.

-It forwards incoming traffic from the public server into private services running on the client.
+It enables port forwarding from the server’s public IP into private services on the client.

-Port forwarding is handled with **socat**, and rules are defined in simple YAML files.
+Forwarding rules are defined in simple YAML files and implemented with **socat**.

-This project is based on [docker-wireguard-tunnel](bgithub.com/DigitallyRefined/docker-wireguard-tunnel).
-While it works wonderfully, I find it a bit confusing to declare the forwarding rules as environment variables, mix the client and server code and generate more than wireguard config for multiple peers.
+This project is based on [docker-wireguard-tunnel](https://github.com/DigitallyRefined/docker-wireguard-tunnel), but read rules from yaml files, separates client/server code, and generate only one peer key.

 ---

 ## Architecture

 - **Server (`wgtunneld-server`)**
-  - Runs on a cloud VM with a **static public IP**.
+  - Runs on a cloud VM with a static IP.
-  - Terminates the WireGuard tunnel.
-  - Accepts incoming connections and forwards them to the client.
+  - Forwards incoming traffic to the client.

 - **Client (`wgtunneld-client`)**
   - Runs in the local/private environment.
   - Connects to the server via WireGuard.
-  - Forwards tunneled traffic into local services (e.g., Traefik).
+  - Forwards tunneled traffic to local services (e.g., Traefik).
-  - TLS termination is done **in the reverse proxy**, not in the tunnel itself.

 ---

-## wgtunneld-server
+## Server (`wgtunneld-server`)

-- Generates WireGuard server + peer keys at startup.
+- Generates WireGuard server and peer keys at startup, if none is present in `/etc/wireguard`.
 - Creates:
-  - `/etc/wireguard/wg0.conf` → server config.
+  - `/etc/wireguard/wg0.conf` → server config
-  - `/etc/wireguard/peer.conf` → client config (to be copied to the client).
+  - `/etc/wireguard/peer.conf` → client config (to copy to the client)
 - Reads forwarding rules from `/etc/forwarding.yaml`.
-- Starts `socat` listeners to forward traffic to the client.
+- Starts `socat` listeners to send traffic to the client.

-### Example forwarding.yaml
+### Example `forwarding.yaml`

 ```yaml
 forward: